BetterErrors/better_errors/README.md

 end
 ```

-This is an optional dependency however, and Better Errors will work without it.

 ## Security

 **NOTE:** It is *critical* you put better\_errors in the **development** section. **Do NOT run better_errors in production, or on Internet facing hosts.**